Il-Arslan: Reign

-In 1172 the Qara Khitai launched a punitive expedition against Il-Arslan, who had not paid the required annual tribute.
-The shah collected his army but soon became sick and turned over his forces to one of his lieutenants.
-The Khwarazmi army was defeated, however, and Il-Arslan died shortly after.
-Following his death the state briefly became embroiled in turmoil, as the succession was disputed between his sons Tekish and Sultan Shah.
+In 1171 the Qara Khitai launched a punitive expedition against Il-Arslan, who had accepted Qarluq fugitives who were again being persecuted.
+The shah collected his army and moved on Amul but soon became sick and turned over his forces to one of his lieutenants, Amir' Ayyar Bek.
+The Khwarazmian army was defeated, however, with Ayyar Bek being captured and sent to Samarkand and Il-Arslan died shortly after fleeing to Gurganj on 18 March, 1172.

 Court life

 Little is known about the court life at Gurganj under Il-Arslan.
 It was likely a continuation of the prospering milieu that had existed during his father's reign, with the secretary and poet Rashid al-Din Vatvat continuing to serve as the head of the chancery.

+Aftermath

+Il-Arslan had two sons, Sultan-Shah and Ala ad-Din Tekish, the former of which, despite being younger, was the designated heir and was favoured by Il-Arslan's wife Terken Khatun.
+Tekish still had an ambition to assert his pretensions to the throne, and enlisted the support of the Qara Khitai, consequentially starting a decades-long period of civil strife.